-Markets are trading at their peak levels and hence there is very little value that one can find.
+Markets are trading just 6 per cent away from their peak levels and hence there is very little value that one can find.
 However, we have recommended a few stocks that may still be able to make some money and are great stock picks in India for 2018.

 Here are a few of these which have the potential to give returns.

 Hindustan Media Ventures is one of the leading print media companies engaged in the country, which prints and circulates ‘Hindustan', the second largest newspaper daily in India based on total readership.